Kauai: The Food that Keeps Me Coming Back

 Puakea is going to get busy–and putting it on this list isn’t going to slow that down.
 But the food and the space really is that good, and they deserve support so give them a try, and you might see me there.

-Kauai Diner: (New) What a surprising find.
-On this trip we wanted some food for the flight home and ended up stumbling into Kauai Diner.
+Kauai Diner: What a surprising find.
+On a previous trip we wanted some food for the flight home and ended up stumbling into Kauai Diner.
 Locals flock here all day with breakfast (not served all day) and plate lunches being excellent.

 The soups were plentiful and the egg noodles were loved by my kids.
 The wonton soup specifically was a nice surprise, and not like the saimin I’ve found elsewhere on the island.
 A dish I’ll return for, and part of a menu full of winners.